d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 upon which the predictions are based are called *features* (or *covariates*).

+## Basics

+*Linear regression* may be both the simplest and most popular among the standard tools for tackling regression problems.
+Dating back to the dawn of the 19th century :cite:`legendre1805memoire,gauss1809theoria`, linear regression flows from a few simple assumptions.
+First, we assume that the relationship between the features $\mathbf{x}$ and the targets $y$ is approximately linear, i.e., that the conditional mean $E[Y|X=\mathbf{x}]$ can be expressed as a weighted sum of the features $\mathbf{x}$.
+This setup allows that the target value may still deviate from its expected value on account of observation noise.
+Next, we can impose the assumption that any such noise is well-behaved, following a Gaussian distribution.
 Typically, we will use $n$ to denote the number of examples in our dataset.
-We use superscripts to enumerate samples and targets, and subscripts to index coordinates. $\mathbf{x}^{(i)}$ denotes the $i$-th sample and $x_j^{(i)}$ denotes its $j$-th coordinate.
+We use superscripts to enumerate samples and targets, and subscripts to index coordinates.
+$\mathbf{x}^{(i)}$ denotes the $i$-th sample
+and $x_j^{(i)}$ denotes its $j$-th coordinate.

 ### Model
 :label:`subsec_linear_model`

-At the heart of every solution is a model that describes how features can be transformed into estimates of targets.
-Since we use a linear model this means that we assume that the target (price) can be expressed as a weighted sum of the features (area and age):
+At the heart of every solution is a model that describes how features can be transformed into an estimate of the target.
+The assumption of linearity means that the expected value of the target (price) can be expressed as a weighted sum of the features (area and age):

 $$\mathrm{price} = w_{\mathrm{area}} \cdot \mathrm{area} + w_{\mathrm{age}} \cdot \mathrm{age} + b.$$
 :eqlabel:`eq_price-area`